 Here are some great ryokans if you are willing to splurge:

 • Jinpyokaku Ryokan – This is where we stayed and it was perfect in every way.
-(Here is our review).
 This is a traditional but luxurious ryokan with all the modern amenities.
-For more information and current prices click here.
+Click here to see the latest prices or read our full review.

 • Kanbayashi Hotel Senjukaku – Another traditional ryokan in Kambayashi Onsen close to the park that gets good reviews.
-For more information and current prices click here.
+Click here to see the latest prices.

 Yamanouchi or Yamanouchi-machi (near Yudanaka Station) – Yamanouchi is the town many travelers base themselves when visiting the snow monkeys.
 It is walking distance from the Yudanaka Station.
 The advantage of staying in Yamanouchi is the main town location and proximity to restaurants, shops and the train station.
 The trail to the monkeys is about a 10 minute drive- there is a bus but many ryokans provide a free ride or have a shuttle.